A simple static site generator written in Bash

 Performance Optimized

-Incremental builds, metadata/content caching, parallel processing (with fallback), file locking, and absolute URL post-processing.
+Incremental builds, metadata caching, RAM build mode, parallel processing (with fallback), asset precompression, file locking, and stale cache cleaning.

 Draft Posts

-Draft post support with editing capabilities and easy publishing workflow.
+Draft support for both posts and pages with editing capabilities and easy publishing workflow.

 Backup & Restore

-Built-in backup and restore functionality for all your posts, pages, and config.
+Built-in backup and restore functionality for posts, pages, drafts, and config.
+Selective restore with --no-content and --no-config flags.

 Getting Started